DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-13 Environmental Artist Meeting Notes.md

 - In reality, we would want levels that are much more open.
 Ideally, we would take the *Elden Ring / Souls-like* approach where the arena itself is relatively open and most of the level's detailing is done on the periphery.
 Usually, if there are very large obstructions in the middle of the arena, they are things that directly contribute to the boss fight's design. (it also helps that a lot of smaller props in these games are destructible, but we're not doing that)

 ### How long Can You Guys Work on the Project?
+At the start of the summer, I sent out a google form asking everyone how long they could work on the project.
+I never asked the new members, though.

 ### Props